 Buying local cabbage

-You can buy local Ontario cabbage almost all year long.
-Look for the Foodland Ontario logo or ask your store manager when shopping to know if your cabbage is locally grown.
+You can buy local cabbage almost all year long.
+Look for local cabbage at your grocery store or Farmer’s Market.
 When you buy local food, you support farmers so they can keep producing high quality, affordable food we can all enjoy.